 - Discounts for Federal Employees - Being employed by or retired from a federal job could provide a small rate reduction depending on your company.

-Consumers should know that most credits do not apply the the whole policy.
+Consumers should know that most credits do not apply to the whole policy.
 The majority will only reduce the price of certain insurance coverages like comprehensive or collision.
 Despite the appearance that you can get free auto insurance, it's just not the way it works.

 A few of the larger companies and a summarized list of policyholder discounts are included below.